AzugBe/azugbe.github.io/_pages/contact.md

 Want to become a speaker?
 Have a suggestion for a session?
 We'd love to hear from you!

 Want to become a sponsor?
-We like that!
+[Learn more and get in touch!](https://www.azug.be/partners)

-Simply want to get in touch with us?
+Simply want to get in touch and say hi?
 That's fine too!

 E-mail us at the following address: [getintouchwithus@azug.be](mailto:getintouchwithus@azug.be)